Pawan Singh

-Pawan Singh (Born 5 January 1986), also known as "Power star", is an Indian politician, playback singer, and actor, primarily associated with the Bhojpuri film industry.
-He was also active in segments of the Hindi film industry.
+Pawan Singh (born 5 January 1986) is an Indian playback singer, actor, composer and politician associated primarily with the Bhojpuri film industry.
+He began his music career in the 1990s before making his acting debut in Rangli Chunariya Tohre Naam (2007).He gained wider recognition following the release of the song "Lollipop Lagelu" in 2008.

-As a playback vocalist, Pawan Singh's first album was released in 1997.
-His voice has appeared on many films in the Hindi film industry, such as the track "Aayi Nay" from Stree 2 and the track "Chummy" from Vicky Vidya Ka Woh Wala Video.
-Singh was nominated for the Filmfare Award for Best Male Playback Singer for his rendition of "Aayi Nai".

-Within Bhojpuri cinema, Singh has appeared in films such as Pratigya (2008), Bajrang, Satya (2017), Crack Fighter (2019), Raja (2019), Sher Singh (2019), Maa Tujhe Salaam (2018), Jai Hind, Maine Unko Sajan Chun Liya, Tabadala, Dhadkan, Powerstar, Mera Bharat Mahaan (2022), Pawan Raja, Sarkar Raj, Har Har Gange (2023).
+In addition to his work in Bhojpuri cinema, Singh has recorded songs for Hindi and other Indian-language productions.
+He entered electoral politics in 2024, when he contested the 2024 Indian general election as an independent candidate from the Karakat Lok Sabha constituency after withdrawing as the Bharatiya Janata Party's nominee for the Asansol Lok Sabha constituency.

 Early life and education

-Pawan Singh was born on 5 January 1986 in Kolkata, West Bengal, India, into a Hindu Rajput family.
-Singh attended primary school in Kolkata before returning to Arrah, where he completed his intermediate education at H.N.K.
+Pawan Singh was born in Arrah, Bihar, India, in 1986.
+He attended primary school in Kolkata before returning to Arrah, where he completed his intermediate education at H.N.K.
 High School.
-He later graduated from Maharaja College, Arrah.
+He graduated from Maharaja College, Arrah.

-Music career
+Career

-Singh's first album was Odhaniya Wali, which was released in 1997.
-In 2004, he made his acting debut with the film Rangli Chunariya Tohre Naam.
-He played his first lead role in the 2007 film Rangli Chunariya Tohre Naam.
-In 2008, Singh released the album Lollipop Lageli, whose song "Lollipop Lagelu" gave him fame in the industry.
-The same year, Singh released another album, Don't Touch My Body, with the song "Saniya Mirza Cut Nathuniya".
+Singh's first album was Odhaniya Wali, released in 2000..
+He made his acting debut in the 2006 film Rangli Chunariya Tohre Naam.
+In 2008, Singh released the album Lollipop Lageli, which included the song "Lollipop Lagelu."
+The same year, he released another album, Don't Touch My Body, featuring the song "Saniya Mirza Cut Nathuniya."

+He made his acting debut in the 2006 film Rangli Chunariya Tohre Naam.
 In 2020, he made his Bollywood debut with the song "Kamariya Hila Rahi Hai" featuring American dancer and actress Lauren Gottlieb.
-His second Bollywood single was "Babuni Tere Rang Me", a holi song featuring Tridha Choudhury, which was followed by "Current" featuring Payal Dev.
-In 2021, he sang a Chhath song with Sonu Nigam and also released a Bhojpuri cover version of some popular Bollywood songs like "Lut Gaye (Bhojpuri)", originally sung by Jubin Nautiyal and "Barish Ban Jana".
-After Bhojpuri cover versions, he released a remake of the famous Hindi song "Tumsa Koi Pyara" from the film Raja Babu (1994) in Bhojpuri.
-His next Bhojpuri single, "Zindagi" was in collaboration with Haryanvi singer Renuka Panwar.
+His second Bollywood single was "Babuni Tere Rang Me", a Holi song featuring Tridha Choudhury, followed by "Current" featuring Payal Dev.
+In 2021, he recorded a Chhath song with Sonu Nigam and released Bhojpuri cover versions of popular Bollywood songs like "Lut Gaye (Bhojpuri)" and "Barish Ban Jana".
+He later released a remake of the Hindi song "Tumsa Koi Pyara" from the film Khuddar (1994) in Bhojpuri.
+His next Bhojpuri single, "Zindagi", was a collaboration with Haryanvi singer Renuka Panwar.

-Pawan Singh received the Best Male Singer Award at the International Bhojpuri Film Awards 2016.
+He also sang in several Hindi films including Stree 2 and Vicky Vidya Ka Woh Wala Video.
+Singh was nominated for the Filmfare Award for Best Male Playback Singer for his rendition of "Aayi Nai" and won the TOIFA 2025 Song of the Year award.
+Pawan Singh is set to feature in the upcoming film Dacoit: A Love Story.
+The film's most anticipated track, "Touch Buddy" (known as "Chicchubuddi" in Telugu), is a collaboration with Jonita Gandhi, featuring music by Bheems Ceciroleo.
+He received the Best Male Singer Award at the International Bhojpuri Film Awards in 2016.

+In Bhojpuri cinema, Singh has appeared in films such as Pratigya (2008), Bajrang, Satya (2017), Crack Fighter (2019), Raja (2019), Sher Singh (2019), Maa Tujhe Salaam (2018), Jai Hind, Maine Unko Sajan Chun Liya, Tabadala, Dhadkan, Powerstar, Mera Bharat Mahaan (2022), Pawan Raja, Sarkar Raj, and Har Har Gange (2023).
+Singh has so far worked in more than 250 films in the Bhojpuri film industry.